adc17/CV/README.md

 #### Analytical Thinker

 I have always enjoyed puzzles and logical thinking, and studying philosophy took my abilities to the next level.
-At Oxford, philosophy was taught as a deeply analytical subject, and I learnt to dissect issues in a way that is remarkably similar to the approach I take when programming.
+At Oxford, philosophy was taught as a deeply analytical subject, and I learnt to dissect issues in a way that is very similar to the approach I take when programming.
 I learnt to think critically, question my assumptions, and submit my ideas to rigorous logical analysis.
 I was in part drawn to coding because it let me develop my analytical thinking in a new, more personally fulfilling way.

 #### Strong Communicator and Collaborator